Tivic Health Systems, Inc. Ann - GuruFocus.com

 Forward Looking Statements

 This press release contains “forward-looking statements” that are subject to substantial risks and uncertainties.
 All statements, other than statements of historical fact, contained in this press release are forward-looking statements.
-Forward-looking statements contained in this press release may be identified by the use of words such as “anticipate,” “believe,” “contemplate,” “could,” “estimate,” “expect,” “intend,” “seek,” “may,” “might,” “plan,” “potential,” “predict,” “project,” “target,” “aim,” “should,” "will” “would,” or the negative of these words or other similar expressions, although not all forward-looking statements contain these words.
-Forward-looking statements are based on Tivic Health Systems, Inc.’s current expectations and are subject to inherent uncertainties, risks and assumptions that are difficult to predict and include statements regarding the expected closing date of the offering and intended use of proceeds.
-Further, certain forward-looking statements are based on assumptions as to future events that may not prove to be accurate, such as the ability to consummate the offering and satisfy applicable closing conditions.
+Forward-looking statements contained in this press release may be identified by the use of words such as “anticipate,” “believe,” “contemplate,” “could,” “estimate,” “expect,” “intend,” “seek,” “may,” “might,” “plan,” “potential,” “predict,” “project,” “target,” “aim,” “should,” “will” “would,” or the negative of these words or other similar expressions, although not all forward-looking statements contain these words.
+Forward-looking statements are based on Tivic Health Systems, Inc.’s current expectations and are subject to inherent uncertainties, risks and assumptions that are difficult to predict and include statements regarding the intended use of proceeds from the offering.
+Further, certain forward-looking statements are based on assumptions as to future events that may not prove to be accurate.
 These and other risks and uncertainties are described more fully in the section titled “Risk Factors” in the final prospectus related to the public offering filed with the SEC.
 Forward-looking statements contained in this announcement are made as of this date, and Tivic Health Systems, Inc. undertakes no duty to update such information except as required under applicable law.